SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 The protocol ensures:

-1. **Unforgeability**: Clients cannot create valid tokens without the issuer's cooperation.
+1. **Unforgeability**: Clients cannot spend more credits than they have been issued by the issuer.
-2. **Non-Transferability**: While tokens can be shared, this requires sharing the entire token state.
-3. **Double-Spend Prevention**: Each token can only be fully spent once due to nullifier checking.

 ## Implementation Vulnerabilities and Mitigations